Free Delivery on orders over $125.

 I once found a pouch so dry it felt like I was tucking a small cracker under my lip.
 Not pleasant at all.
 It’s not that it was harmful, it just felt off and left a bitter aftertaste.
 That experience alone made me a lot more cautious about checking dates before I use a pouch.

-How Long Do They Really Last?
+How Long Do Nicotine Pouches Last?

 In my case, I’ve had pouches that were still decent six months after the printed expiration date because I kept them in a drawer in a cool room.
 But I’ve also had others go bad quicker when I left them in my gym bag for weeks.
 It’s a reminder that how you store them matters just as much as when they were made.